 There is a reason I have part of my portfolio invested in small companies.
-Many reasons, actually; allow me to share a few of them with you.
+Many reasons, actually, and I'd like to share a few of them with you today.

 Some are obvious.
 Intuitively, we know that if we're going to be fortunate enough to achieve Wal-Mart-type

 But let's consider some less obvious reasons why we should all try to think small.

 Let's look at two companies, semiconductor giant Intel

 More than three dozen analysts cover Intel, and thousands of experts dissect its every move in news stories, blogs, and discussion boards.
 The Motley Fool's Intel discussion folder contains more than 50,000 posts, offering some of the best analysis anywhere.
 Though its business is somewhat complicated, you'll find Intel experts on every street corner.
 Its stock, which trades about 60 million shares per day, may very well be over- or undervalued.
 But it's also fair to say that it is somewhere in the neighborhood of fairly valued.
 Or at least in the same city.

 By contrast, Middleby draws exactly six analysts.
 Weeks can pass before a news story about it crosses the wire.
 Very, very few people outside the company have a thorough understanding of the business.
 What are the chances that its stock price is correctly valued?
 It's possible, but the price could also be so far from fair that it's not even in the same country.